SpacingClover/HALFLIFEMAP_TO_OBJ/README.md

 USAGE:

-Convert halflife .bsp maps into .obj files with texture refs to the local /texures folder (as .dds) Provide absolute path to .bsp to first prompt (not taken as env var) Theoretically compatible with all goldsrc maps, not tested, may take some finagling If you DONT want .dds textures, you can edit the .bat fairly easily If you DONT want a .obj file, the hlbsp_converter is included in it's entirety
+Convert halflife .bsp maps into .obj files with texture refs to the local /texures folder (as .dds)

+Use via terminal with: absolute path to .bsp, output dir

+Theoretically compatible with all goldsrc maps, not tested, may take some finagling If you DONT want .dds textures, you can edit the .bat fairly easily If you DONT want a .obj file, the hlbsp_converter is included in it's entirety